Loch Tay and River Tay Descent

 A five day and four night wild camping expedition along Loch Tay and the River Tay, finishing in Perth

 Moderately challenging trip, suitable for water confident people with some paddling experience prior.
-Meet at 07:45 in Newtonmore, finish at 4pm in Perth (or 5pm in Newtonmore) on the final day.
+Meet at 8am in Newtonmore (or 10:45 at the start point in Killin).
+Finish at 4pm in Perth (or 5pm in Newtonmore) on the final day.

 River Tay Canoe Descent